Volodymyr Horbulin: Rocket and Space Technologies

 From 1962 to 1977, Horbulin worked at Yuzhnoye Design Office (Dnipro) and took part in development of strategic rocket systems and space vehicles of “Kosmos” series.

 In 1977–1990, he worked at the Central Committee of the Communist Party of Ukraine, and in 1980 he headed the sector of the rocket and aircraft technologies.
 He was involved in all programmes of establishing rocket-and-space and aircraft equipment in Ukraine.

 In 1990, he was appointed the Head of Subdivision of Defense Complex, Communications and Machine Building of the Cabinet of Ministers of Ukraine, then in 1992, he took the position of General Director of the National Space Agency of Ukraine.
 He managed the development and implementation of the first National Space Programme of Ukraine (1992–1994).
 Horbulin is a member of the International Academy of Astronautics.

-In November 2000, Horbulin became the member of Presidium of the Committee of State Prize of Ukraine in Science and Technology.
+In November 2000, Horbulin became a member of the Presidium of the Committee of the State Prize of Ukraine in Science and Technology.